wp-plugins/soundcloud-is-gold/readme.txt

 * Trigger live preview when changing Soundcloud user name
 * Live search while typing a name in the user name field.
 So if you're looking for someone it's kind of easier.
 * Add 'activities' to a widget
-* Fall Back for smartphone to html5 player when using flash player
+* Fall Back for smartphone to html5 player when using flash player.

 == Installation ==